mhorga/mhorga.github.io/_posts/2015-08-25-ios-persistence-with-nscoder-and-nskeyedarchiver.markdown

 }
 {% endhighlight %}

 You noticed we conformed this class to the `NSCoding` protocol so we needed to implement the two methods the protocol requires, __init(coder:)__ and __encodeWithCoder(archiver:)__.
 Assume that we have another array __persons__ in `MasterViewController` and another method that adds `Person` objects to this array.
-Having the `Person` class set up with an archiver for saving (persisting) data and an unarchiver for retrieving saved data makes our task as easy as calling the archiver in the `viewWillAppear()` method:
+Having the `Person` class set up with an archiver for saving data and an unarchiver for retrieving saved data makes our task as easy as calling the archiver in the `viewWillAppear()` method:

 {% highlight swift %}
 NSKeyedArchiver.archiveRootObject(persons, toFile: filePath)